ecfm/CMU-MultimodalSDK/README.md

 ]
 ```

 Each tuple contains a time slice indicated by start and end time and the corresponding feature vector for that time slice.
-And each segment has many such slices.
+For example for language modality such information could be (start of word utterance, end of word utternace, word embedding).

 ### 3.4 Feature Alignment